-Free Hotel Room Scam: How It Works
+Free Hotel Stay Scam: How It Works

 The good news?
 You actually did win it, it is a free stay!
 The bad news?
 The scam is in the redeeming of the prize.
-In order to collect it, there's an 1-800 number you have to call.
+In order to collect it, there’s a 1-800 number you have to call.

-When you phone, you're told that the agency handling the winners also has to book your air travel, which is usually almost double than a price you would find by yourself.
+When you phone, you’re told that the agency handling the winners also has to book your air travel, which is usually almost double than a price you would find by yourself.
 Little did you know that the whole invoice will be way over $2,000.
 Burnt!
-However, there are a lot more things you should be aware of when is comes to travel.
+However, there are a lot more things you should be aware of when it comes to travel.

 Watch the video below to see in action 25 travel scams you should avoid today: